apollographql/apollo/docs/source/platform/schema-registry.md

 <h2 id="benefits">Tools that use the schema registry</h2>

-By keeping your schema up-to-date in Apollo's schema registry, you can get a number of workflow benefits through integrations with Apollo's other tools:
+An up-to-date schema in Apollo's schema registry enables a number of workflow benefits through integrations with other tools.
+A registered schema combined with:

-- The [Apollo VS Code extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo), which provides built-in linting on queries by validating against the schema in your registry, and annotates fields on your queries with performance indicators collected in Apollo's trace warehouse.
+- The [Apollo VS Code extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) provides built-in linting on queries by validating against the schema in your registry, and annotates fields on your queries with performance indicators collected in Apollo's trace warehouse.
-- [Schema validation](./schema-validation.html), which creates a diff between your local schema and the last schema uploaded to the registry, and validates this diff against live traffic seen on your endpoint if you're on an [Apollo Team or Enterprise plan](https://www.apollographql.com/plans).
-This makes sure you never accidentally deploy a breaking schema change to production.
+- [Schema validation](./schema-validation.html) creates a diff between your local schema and the last schema uploaded to the registry, and validates this diff against live traffic seen on your endpoint to make sure you never accidentally deploy a breaking schema change to production.
-- The [Schema History](#history), which keeps track of all the changes made to your schema over time.
+- The [Schema History](#history) keeps track of all the changes made to your schema over time.
-- The [Schema Explorer](https://engine.apollographql.com), which precisely links the fields in your schema to clients and queries that are using them.
+- The [Schema Explorer](https://engine.apollographql.com) links the fields in your schema to clients and queries that are using them.